WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/series/music-strip.md

 Music Strip is an anthology series that focuses on music topics.
 The episodes come from many producers, and some aired as individual programs before airing on Music Strip.

 ###Episodes
-1. The Evil Queen, broadcast in 1963, produced by Swedish TV. and Canterbury Choir Boy, broadcast on 1963-09-20, produced by Associated British-Pathe Limited, England.
+1. The Evil Queen, broadcast in 1963, produced by Swedish TV, and Canterbury Choir Boy, broadcast on 1963-09-20, produced by Associated British-Pathe Limited, England.
 2. La Traviata, broadcast on 1963-09-27, produced by Radio-Televisione Italiana.
 3. *epsiode title not known*
 4. A Masked Ball, broadcast on 1963-10-11, produced by Radio-Televisione Italiana.